 Benefits of Earning a BSW Degree

 Earning a bachelor’s degree in social work at a CSWE-accredited school may help open up the door to further opportunities, such as an advanced standing MSW.
-With the work and experience gained during a BSW program, along with proper licensure, students may enter the job field and gain positions in schools, government agencies, communities and non-profits.
+With the work and experience gained during a BSW program, along with proper licensure, students may enter the job field and gain positions in schools, government agencies, communities, and non-profits.
 In many states, a BSW can lead to entry-level social work licensure and can help you advance in your workplace as well as boost your earning potential.
-In 2020, the top 10% of social workers earned more than $85,820, according to the U.S. Bureau of Labor Statistics (BLS).
+In 2024, the top 10% of social workers earned more than $99,500, according to the U.S. Bureau of Labor Statistics (BLS).

 Your BSW education may also give you the basic education and skills you need to pursue a graduate degree, whether that be an MSW program or a Doctor of Social Work (DSW).
 Either way, your bachelor’s in social work ultimately sets you up to enter a growing field.
-While employment for all occupations is expected to grow 8% from 2020 to 2030, employment of social workers is expected to grow by 12% during the same time period, according to the BLS.
+While employment for all occupations is expected to grow 3.1% from 2024 to 2034, employment of social workers is expected to grow by 6% during the same time period, according to the BLS.

 What Can I Expect From a BSW Program

-BSW programs vary from school to school, but generally there are some components of the programs that may share similarities or overlap.
+BSW programs vary from school to school, but generally, there are some components of the programs that may share similarities or overlap.
 This includes admissions requirements and foundational courses.

 Program Admissions for BSW Degrees